siddhartha-gadgil/DeptWeb/pros-fac.md

   e-mail: chairman[at]math.iisc.ernet.in

 General information about IISc is available on the [IISc website](http://www.iisc.ac.in).
-Information about the Department of Mathematics is available on the [Departement website](http://math.iisc.ac.in)
+Information about the Department of Mathematics is available on the [Department website](http://math.iisc.ac.in).

 ## Some useful tips: